Skilled Trades Ontario Logo

 • alternative delivery (online, correspondence, etc.)

 Educational Assistant is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.
-This trade has an apprenticeship program that is administered by the Ministry of Labour, Training and Skills Development.
-Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.

-Because this trade is non-compulsory, the information of individuals practicing this trade will not appear on the Skilled Trades Ontario Public Register.
+As this trade is non-compulsory, the information of individuals practicing this trade will not appear on the Skilled Trades Ontario Public Register.

 About us